Sabrosa, Portugal: What to pack, what to wear, and when to go [2023]

 February

-In February, Sabrosa is pretty cool.
+In February, Sabrosa is brisk.
 Temperatures routinely are in the low 50s F (low 10s C) range.
 At night, lows are in the high 30s F (single digits C).
 This is also a rainy time for Sabrosa, with several of the days of the month having rain.
 In February, humidity reaches as high as 70%.

 What to wear/what to pack: